 Marshall M. Gelfand and his family established The Judy Fund at the Alzheimer's Association in 2003 in loving memory of his wife, Judy Gelfand.
-Since its inception, this family fund has raised and invested more than $5.5 million in partnership with the Alzheimer's Association with one clear mission: To help create Alzheimer's survivorship for future generations.
-Through the generosity of families, friends, business colleagues and corporations, The Judy Fund, now chaired by Elizabeth Gelfand Stearns, remains the fastest growing family fund in the history of the Alzheimer's Association.
-In celebration of its 10th Anniversary, The Judy Fund was honored with the Sargent and Eunice Shriver "Profiles in Dignity Award" in Washington D.C.
+Since its inception, this family fund has raised and invested more than $6 million in partnership with the Alzheimer's Association with one clear mission: To help create Alzheimer's survivorship for future generations.
+Through the generosity of families, friends, business colleagues and corporations, The Judy Fund, now chaired by Elizabeth Gelfand Stearns, remains the fastest growing family fund at the Alzheimer's Association.

 Your Donor Dollars are Making a Difference